Eiffel Tower evacuated after threatening phone call

 PARIS The Eiffel Tower was completely evacuated on Sunday afternoon following a threatening phone call, a police official told Reuters.

 The 324-metre-high (1,062-foot) iron tower was evacuated around 3 p.m.
-(1300 GMT) and had not reopened to tourists by 5.30 p.m.
+(9.00 a.m.
+ET) and had not reopened to tourists by 5.30 p.m.
 The sector around it was fully cleared, the police official said.
 He could give no further details.

-Built in 1889 and one of the world's most recognisable monuments, the Eiffel Tower sees some 7 million visitors each year and up to 30,000 a day in the peak summer season.
+Built in 1889 and one of the world's most recognizable monuments, the Eiffel Tower sees some 7 million visitors each year and up to 30,000 a day in the peak summer season.

 It is regularly subject to bomb scares which are usually quickly found to be hoaxes and only cause full evacuations a couple of times a year.